genevate/style_guides/tools/git.md

 ## Commits

-- Prefer small, atomic commits:
+- Use small, atomic commits:
   - Easier to review and provide feedback.
   - Easier to review implementation and corresponding tests.
   - Easier to document with detailed subject messages (especially when grouped together in a pull request).
   - Easier to reword, edit, squash, fix, or drop when interactively rebasing.
   - Easier to merge together versus tearing apart a larger commit into smaller commits.
-- Prefer commits in a logical order:
+- Use commits in a logical order:
   - Each commit should tell a story and be a logical building block to the next commit.
   - Each commit, when reviewed in order, should be able to explain *how* the feature or bug fix was completed and implemented properly.
-- Prefer commit message subject lines in the following format:
+- Use commit message subject lines in the following format:
+  - Capitalize the first word.
+  - End with a period.
-  - Use 50 characters or less.
+  - Use 50 characters or less (prevents the subject line from getting word-wrapped).
-  - Use past tense (makes it easier to build and read release notes).
+  - Use past tense (makes it easier to [automate](https://github.com/bkuhlmann/milestoner) the generation of release notes).
   - Use the following prefixes only:
     - *Fixed* - Existing code that has been fixed.
     - *Removed* - Code that was once added and is now removed.
     - *Added* - New code that is an enhancement, feature, etc.
     - *Updated* - Existing code that has been modified.
-    - *Refactored* - Existing code that has been refactored and does not change functionality.
+    - *Refactored* - Existing code that has been cleaned up and does not change functionality.
-  - Use hashtags to identify code (easier to search for later).
+  - Use hashtags suffixes (optional, place after the period) to identify and/or make code easier to search for later.
-- Prefer commit message bodies in the following format:
+- Use commit message bodies in the following format:
+  - Use a space between the first line of the commit message (i.e. subject) and the body.
   - Use 72 characters or less per line.
-  - Use a space between the first line of the commit message (i.e. subject) and the body.
-  - Use a bullet for each detail of the commit body.
+  - Use a bullet, in Markdown format (i.e. a dash(`-`)), for each detail of the commit body.
-  - If the commit has a dependency to the previous commit or is a dependency to the commit that will follow, make sure to explain that.
+  - If the commit has a dependency to the previous commit or is a precursor to the commit that will follow, make sure to explain that.
   - Include links to dependent projects, stories, etc. if available.
-- Each commit message should answer the following:
+  - The commit message body should answer the following at a minimum:
     - Why? -- Why is the body of work necessary?
     - What? -- What is the body of work being committed.
     - How? -- How does the body of work solve the why.

 ## Branches

-- Always work in feature branches.
+- Use feature branches for new work.
-- Always maintain feature branches by rebasing upon `master` on a regular basis.
+- Maintain branches by rebasing upon `master` on a regular basis.

 ## Tags

-- Always tag your releases:
+- Use tags to denote milestones/releases:
   - Makes it easier to record milestones and capture associated release notes.
   - Makes it easier to compare differences between versions.
-  - Makes adoption of the new changes easier and faster.
+  - Provides a starting point for debugging production issues (if any).

 ## Rebases